 Tibco Spotfire users will benefit from the enhanced cloud-native and augmented intelligence capabilities the vendor has added across its business intelligence products.

-During its recent Tibco Now event in London, Tibco, founded in 1997 and based in Palo Alto, Calif., revealed new products, added features to existing products and upgraded connectivity capabilities, all with respect to cloud-native deployment and the credo of AI everywhere.
+During its recent Tibco Now event in London, Tibco, founded in 1997 and based in Palo Alto, Calif., revealed products, added features to existing products and upgraded connectivity capabilities, all with respect to cloud-native deployment and the credo of AI everywhere.

 Tibco Mashery Local Developer Portal is now available as a fully cloud-native tool, and the company is seeking beta users for a new cloud-native metadata management service called Tibco Cloud Metadata.
-Tibco also introduced support for IoT-based machine-to-machine communication, and it rolled out an open source specification called CatalystML that will capture data transformations in real time.
+Tibco also support for IoT-based machine-to-machine communication, and it rolled out an open source specification called CatalystML that will capture data transformations in real time.

-Most important to customers of the Tibco BI platform, however, is a new interactive AI and machine learning capability within Spotfire that will allow users to find out the root causes behind specific data points with one click.
+Most important to customers of the Tibco BI platform, however, is a interactive AI and machine learning capability within Spotfire that will allow users to find out the root causes behind specific data points with one click.